|Approved by:||The President|

 III.
 Registration and Oversight of University Social Media Accounts

-An account administrator, preferably a member of the professional staff, must be designated by the University unit responsible for each Social Media account, and the name of that administrator must be provided to the Office of Marketing and Communications, who shall have the final say on all University Social Media accounts.
+An account administrator, preferably a member of the professional staff, must be designated by the University unit responsible for each Social Media account, and the name of that administrator must be provided to the Division of University Communications, who shall have the final say on all University Social Media accounts.
 The responsibilities of account administrators are set forth in the University's Social Media Council Guidelines and Resource Book.

 All aspects of account and site management, including responsibility for monitoring the site and its content, reside with the unit responsible for the account and site.
 Account administrators are responsible for ensuring that the site is compliant with University policies and are responsible for removing from the site any comments or other material deemed inflammatory, vulgar, or otherwise inappropriate.

-The Office of Marketing and Communications retains the authority to deactivate any University Social Media account that violates this policy.
+The Division of University Communications retains the authority to deactivate any University Social Media account that violates this policy.

 IV.
 Requirements for University Social Media Accounts